-Relative Addictiveness of
+Relative Addictiveness of Various Substances

 In Health, Nov/Dec 1990

 To rank today's commonly used drugs by their addictiveness, we asked experts to consider two questions: How easy is it to get hooked on these substances and how hard is it to stop using them?
-Although a person's vulnerability to drug also depends on individual traits -- physiology, psychology, and social and economic pressures -- these rankings reflect only the addictive potential inherent in the drug.
+Although a person's vulnerability to drugs also depends on individual traits -- physiology, psychology, and social and economic pressures -- these rankings reflect only the addictive potential inherent in the drug.
 The numbers below are relative rankings, based on the experts' scores for each substance:

 100Nicotine